joni-/packages-parser/README.md

 The app runs on http://localhost:8080.

+File path for the packages file can be configured usin `PACKAGES_FILE` env variable, e.g. `PACKAGES_FILE=/tmp/packages.txt npm run dev`.
+By default it reads [./status.real](./status.real).

 ## Improvements

-- Simplify & clean tests for parser
+- Simplify & clean tests for parser, write more comprehensive tests
 - Better mapping functions over `Result<T>` to get rid of unnecessary `isFailure()` calls in parser.ts
 - Handle comments in the control file
 - Add error page instead of throwing exceptions